ksharma-xyz/Proto-API/README.md

 # API-Protos
-A Collection Protobuf files to be used by other repos for data layer.
+This repo is a collection of Protobuf files that will be used as input for creating Kotlin classes for Android Project's Data Layer.